darvil82/DarviLStuff/README.md

 # DarviLStuff
-This is the repository that contains some scripts that I do when I'm bored or when I have nothing else to do.
+This is the repository that contains some stuff that I do when I'm bored or when I have nothing else to do.
 Please remember that stuff here isn't exactly great quality, these are tests I did as a way to try to improve my skills.

 This is some of the things that I have at the moment:

+## Scripts

 | Script | Description | Usage | Type |
 | ------ | ----------- | ----- | ---- |